 F1 qualifying format

-The idea is simple: the driver with the fastest time starts on pole for the Grand Prix.
+Qualifying takes place on the Saturday of a race weekend.
+The idea is simple: the driver with the fastest time starts on pole for the following day’s grand prix.
 The next fastest driver starts second, and so on.

 F1 qualifying sessions are split into three sections: Q1, Q2, and Q3.

-Q1 lasts for 18 minutes and is often the most hectic session of the hour, with 20 cars all out on track — often at the same time.
-On shorter circuits, in particular, it can be difficult for drivers to find a gap in the traffic — to avoid other cars blocking their way, as well as to have clear air that generates maximum downforce.
+Q1 lasts for 18 minutes and is the busiest session of the hour, with 20 cars all out on track — often at the same time.
+On shorter circuits, in particular, it can be difficult for drivers to find a gap in the traffic — essential to avoid being blocked by other cars and to run in clear air that generates maximum downforce.

 At the end of the session, the slowest five cars are knocked out of qualifying and do not compete in Q2.
 Their fastest times determine their places at the back of the grid.

-At the end of the session, the final grid is determined and any grid-place penalties are applied in order to provide viewers with a final finishing order.
+At the end of the session, the final grid is determined and any grid-place penalties are applied to make up the confirmed starting order.

 F1 qualifying tyre strategies